qannoufoualid/lambert2gps/README.md

 # lambert2gps
-This javascript library allows you to convert from lambert coordination system to the GPS one.
+This javascript library allows you to convert from lambert coordinate system to the GPS one.
 The lambert system variations supported are:
 * Lambert I to IV
 * Lambert II Extended